alexrgura/react-fe-challenge/README.md

 ## Design and Decisions

 This application was built using React and Javascript.
+The React frontned was spun up using the create-react-app script for quick setup.
 The decision to use this was simply to be able to have a neatly ordered, compartmentalized codebase for ease of evaluation.
 I broke down the React components into four parts:

 * PartBox, which is the element that contains the information and editing options for one Part, and which also handles the PUT requests
 * PartList, which creates a list of those components of the length of the array of parts supplied to it